RequestNetwork/invoicing-template/README.md

 ## Deploy

+We deploy to an [EasyPanel](https://easypanel.io/) server using Github Actions and [Heroku Buildpacks](https://devcenter.heroku.com/articles/buildpacks).
+You could easily deploy to Vercel, Netlify, or any other platform.

-- [ci.yml](/.github/workflows/ci.yml) - Deploy to Staging on push to `main` branch.
+- [deploy-to-staging.yml](/.github/workflows/deploy-to-staging.yml) - Deploy to Staging on push to `main` branch.
-- [cd.yml](/.github/workflows/cd.yml) - Deploy to Production on release published in Github.
+- [deploy-to-production.yml](/.github/workflows/deploy-to-production.yml) - Deploy to Production on release published in Github.

 ## Configuration